 Old Gum Tree

-A site of significance for both colonial and traditional history, here you will be able to acknowledge the meeting of these vastly different cultures coming together.
+A site of significance for both colonial and Aboriginal history, here you will be able to acknowledge the meeting of these vastly different cultures.
 Located at the corner of Macfarlane and Bagshaw Streets in Glenelg North, this site is commonly thought to be where Governor Hindmarsh presented the Proclamation of the Colony of South Adelaide in 1836.
-It has its own significance to the Kaurna People and was known as Yakuna, ‘crooked gum’.
+It has its own significance to the Kaurna people and was known as Yakuna, meaning ‘crooked gum.’